-Thought for the day: The simplest pictures may sometimes lead to surprisingly deep discoveries.
+Thought for the day: Very simple pictures may sometimes lead to surprisingly deep discoveries.

 Concepts: length and area; properties of angles; square roots; connecting number patterns to algebra (possibly the Pythagorean theorem)